 If you are looking to tone the sweetness down, go with a granny smith apple.
 They are a bit more tart and very popular for baking and cooking.
 We don't use them much here tho.

-Honey crisp is one of the sweetest apples you can use.
-They are rather delicious, but they do add a bit more sugar to your pancakes.
+Honey crisp is a sweet, juicy and crisp apple.
+They are rather delicious, but they do add a little bit more sugar to your pancakes.
 They make an amazing apple pie too (if you like sweet apple pie.)
 Honey crisp are my personal favorite and I often use them when I make apple yogurt too.

 The other apple I love for cooking is Gala and this is the one we used in these pancakes.
 They are sweet but not the sweetest you can get.